Jako4458/P4/Grammar.md

     <op> <num> -> <num>
         where <op> ∈ {SQRT}

+There are two types of arithmetic operators: binary and unary.
+Binary operators will use two operands, where unary operators will only use one operand.
+The only unary operator is SQRT which takes the square root of an operand.
+All operands must be initialised and declared before used for these operators.

+Examples:

+    var a: num = 2, b: num = 3, c: num = 4

+    a + b       % the two operands a and b are added SQRT c      % the expression will attain the value of the square root of the operand c

 ## Compound assignment
     <id> <comp_assign> <num>
         where <comp_assign> ∈ {-=, +=, *=, /=, %=}

+Compund assignments will on the left side have an id of an initliased and declared number variable.
+Following this a compound assignment will be used to match the desired effect.
+Finally a number expression will be on the right side, for which the arithmetic operator matching the compound assignment will use.

+Example:

+    var a: num = 5
+    a *= 2      % a is now equal to 2 * 5 = 10